edwar7777/edwar7777.github.io/README.md

 	    -nic socket,listen=:20004 \
 	      ...

-`-nic socket` appears 4 times with different ports for guests 3-6.
-The action creates 4 network interfaces, em1-4, which then become members of a virtual bridge in guest 2.
+`-nic socket` appears 4 times with different ports for NFS clients 1-4.
+The action creates 4 network interfaces, em1-4, which then become members of a virtual bridge in NAT-machine.

-Note: the `pfctl` program of guest 2 FreeBSD may need to be built with -O0 option to work in early version of QEMU, including QEMU-4.1.0.
+Note: the `pfctl` program of NAT-machine FreeBSD may need to be built with -O0 option to work in early version of QEMU, including QEMU-4.1.0.
 Or 192.168.x.x will become 64.168.x.x and thus not work at all.
-To build it elsewhere and transfer binary executable file into guest 2 is ok.
+To build it elsewhere and transfer binary executable file into NAT-machine is ok.

-Guest 3 invocation:
+NFS client 1 invocation:

 	qemu-system-x86_64 \
 	      ...